AlexNeugroschl/JAX_Risk_Engine/docs/known-issues.md

 **Severity:** Medium · **Status:** ❌ OPEN

-`engine/instruments/` contains exactly four modules, all rate derivatives (swap, European / Bermudan / American swaption).
-There is **no pricer** for Treasuries, corporate bonds, cash equities/ETFs, or listed options — all of which appear in TraderX's schema-3 position export.
+**As originally written (pre-W1.2):** `engine/instruments/` contained exactly four modules, all rate derivatives (swap, European / Bermudan / American swaption), and there was **no pricer** for Treasuries, corporate bonds, cash equities/ETFs, or listed options — all of which appear in TraderX's schema-3 position export.

+**Today** Treasuries price on both paths (W1.2/W1.3 at the integration boundary, W1.5 as `engine/instruments/treasury.py`, now a fifth module).
+Corporate bonds, cash equities and listed options remain unpriced — see "Scope of that, stated precisely" below for exactly which of those is missing a *pricer* versus missing *market data*.

 **Important distinction:** `SimulationConfig.equities` drives correlated equity *risk-factor paths*.
 It is **not** an equity position pricer — nothing takes a signed share count and